bloomberg/blazingmq/src/python/blazingmq/dev/it/README.md

 13. This is the beginning of a second test.

 14. Another test method.
-This one runs only once, using a local cluster (obviously it fails).
+This one runs only once, using a 1-node cluster (obviously it fails).

 **NOTE**: To test with different domain consistencies, add one of the URL